 10.3.7.2 One (1) administrative and one (1) academic faculty member from the committee will serve on the Facilities Resource Committee and Campus Safety Committee, or other committee where appropriate.

 10.3.8 Library Advisory Board

-10.3.8.1 This committee shall serve in a strategic advisory role as a liaison between faculty and the College Library.
+10.3.8.1 This committee shall serve in a strategic advisory role as a liaison between faculty and the University Library.
 The Committee provides feedback and recommendations to the Library in support of student success.